hrap1919/qbc/README.md

 # qbclient
 A qBittorrent shell remote client based on curl and jq binaries.
-It uses the last WebUI-API https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)
+It uses the last WebUI API https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)

 The file qbcient is just a collection of shell functions which may be loaded into the shell via  the "source" command: